acrlabs/simkube/docs/adv/metrics.md

 The Prometheus pod(s) launched by SimKube will be torn down at the end of the simulation, which means the data needs to be persisted somewhere for long-term storage and analysis.
 SimKube will configure Prometheus to save the data to any remote write endpoints you like, via the `remoteWriteConfigs` section of the Simulation metrics config spec.
-The format for these config is given in the [Prometheus operator API](https://prometheus-operator.dev/docs/user-guides/getting-started/).
+The format for this config is given in the [Prometheus operator API](https://prometheus-operator.dev/docs/operator/api/#monitoring.coreos.com/v1.RemoteWriteSpec).

 As above, configuring your remote write endpoints is beyond the scope of this document; however, one option is the [prom2parquet](https://github.com/acrlabs/prom2parquet) writer, which will save all your endpoints to S3 in the Parquet